fintan-smyth/fse/README.md

 - Navigation of the filesystem
 - Copying/cutting/pasting files and directories
 - Renaming files/directories
-- Permanent deletion of files and empty directories
+- Deletion of files and directories (moving to trash)
 - Search within current directory
 - A simple text file preview (scrolling of preview now implemented)
 - A (heavily) exa/eza inspired file attribute display